-When you blend e-learning with classroom learning, you create an immersive learning environment in which learners have continual access and exposure to educational content.
+When you blend e-learning with classroom learning, you create an immersive learning environment.
+In that world, learners have continual access and exposure to educational content.
 E-learning makes it easier and more convenient for learners to access information outside the classroom.
 At the same time, the face-to-face interactions that take place inside the classroom help strengthen the message and give learners a chance to interact in person with their instructors and peers.
 You can boost the learning efficiency even more with one of these blended learning best practices.

 Some students are intimidated by the classroom setting.
-They may not like to speak in front of a crowd, or they may simply be uncomfortable with asking a question in front of others.
+They may not like to speak in front of a crowd, or feel uncomfortable with asking a question in front of others.
 Sometimes, they may also need to speak one-on-one with their instructor, to talk about personal learning difficulties or other private matters.

 An “online office” gives learners access to their instructors in a comfortable, low-threshold setting.
 This helps strengthen the bond between learners and the instructor by creating an easy line of communication.
 As a result, the learner is likelier to engage with the content and get the personal attention they need.

 How does it work?
-Schedule a few hours throughout the week in which the teacher will be at his or her computer to respond to incoming questions from students.
+A teacher can schedule a few hours throughout the week to respond to incoming questions from students.
 Students may submit their questions by e-mail, instant messaging or even video conferencing.
-Just make sure that you choose a medium that will enable the teacher to divide his or her time equally among any students who are trying to get in touch.
+Just make sure that you choose a medium that will enable you to divide your time equally among all students.

 One of the most interesting best practices and advantages of blended learning is that teachers can make learners engage more with content.
 Many students dislike the classroom setting because they feel like the communication is too one-sided.
 The teacher does a lot of lecturing, and, if there’s any time left over, there may be a Q&A round at the end.

 A “flipped” classroom reverses all of this.
 In a flipped model, non-interactive activities are shifted to the web.
 Students can watch a pre-recorded lecture, presentation or instructional video via their online learning platform before coming to class.
 Then, precious classroom time can be fully devoted to discussions, answering questions and developing ideas in a group setting.

 Similar to lectures, conventional testing and assessment methods are often perceived as one-sided.
-The learner completes the test, hands it in and then has to wait before they even find out how well they performed.
-The whole time, they’re left in the dark, which can make them feel anxious about the results.
+The learner completes the test, hands it in and then waits to find out how well they performed.
+The whole time, they’re left in the dark.
+That can make them feel anxious about the results.

 Thanks to the advantages of blended learning and online learning this is no longer necessary.
 Many e-learning platforms enable you to provide instant feedback.
 So, when a learner answers a question on a test or assessment, the platform automatically provides feedback.
 It can congratulate them for answering correctly or inform them that they’ve got the answer wrong and explain why.

 Modern e-learning platforms enable educators to easily analyze their learners’ performance.
 This helps instructors to identify learning trends.
 For example, if a large percentage of learners are failing to answer specific questions correctly on an assessment, the teacher can take action by offering more information on that topic during the next classroom session.